LAYERED CHRISTMAS ANGEL

 - Design #104 – Layered Christmas Angel SVG – The free cut file (available in my freebie vault—get the password at the bottom of this post).

 Note on lights: For the Angel in my photos, I used warm white lights.
 I also purchased a set of cool white lights and found I just prefer the warm lights.
 The cool white lights would look great paired with a silver halo or accents.

-Looking for the video tutorial?
+Looking for a video tutorial?
 Scroll just beyond the written steps below.